 - ABOUT US: Rossignol blends over 100 years of alpine expertise with innovative technology; You can expect high-performance, stylish ski gear that embraces the spirit of the mountain lifestyle

-- Profile: Rocker/Camber Hybrid
+- Hybrid Top Surface

 - Graphene